amber-lang/amber-docs/docs/0.4.0-alpha/getting_started/migration_guide.md

 ## Lines

-Lines was not only moved into a built-in but also it was changed in functionality.
-Before it accepted a `Text` value which then was splited by new line characters.
+Lines was not only moved into a builtin but also it was changed in functionality.
+Before it accepted a `Text` value which was then split by newline characters.
 In this version the newly added builtin accepts a path to file for which it returns each line.

 ```ab
 // Before